 A concern or complaint can be made in person, in writing or by telephone.
-It may also be made by a third party acting on behalf on a complainant, as long as they have appropriate consent to do so.
+It may also be made by a third party acting on behalf of a complainant, as long as they have appropriate consent to do so.
 Concerns should be raised with either the class teacher or headteacher.
 If the issue remains unresolved, the next step is to make a formal complaint.

-Complaints against school staff (except the headteacher) should be made in the first instance, to the headteacher via the school office.
+Complaints against school staff (except the headteacher) should be made in the first instance, to Angela Abrahams via the school office.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the headteacher should be addressed to the Chair of Governors, via the school office or by email to governors@st-marys.richmond.gov.uk.
-Please mark correspondence as Private and Confidential.
+Complaints that involve or are about the headteacher should be addressed to Caroline Rayfield (the Chair of Governors), via the school office.
+Please mark them as Private and Confidential.

-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to the Clerk to the Governing Body via the school office or by email at governors@st-marys.richmond.sch.uk.
-Please mark correspondence as Private and Confidential.
+Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Alison Sperring (the Clerk to the Governing Body) via the school office.
+Please mark them as Private and Confidential.